Roundarch

-Roundarch was a privately held company that designed and implemented digital experiences for some of the world's largest organizations.
+Roundarch was a privately held company that designed and implemented digital experiences and web content.
 In February 2012, Aegis Group LLC acquired the digital agency.
 After the acquisition, Roundarch merged with Isobar, Aegis Media's existing creative network, to form Roundarch Isobar.
 Roundarch delivered websites, rich web applications, mobile applications for the iPhone, iPad applications, Android (operating system) applications, social media applications and digital marketing campaigns for primarily Fortune 500 clients and large government organizations.

 History

 Roundarch was founded in June 2000 by Deloitte and WPP.
-The vision was to create a new specialist consulting firm that combined WPP's creative and marketing capabilities with Deloitte's systems integration capabilities.
-The result was a company dedicated to building websites and applications that were designed from a user's perspective and were equally elegant in their use of technology.
+The company initially focused on building websites and applications.
 Roundarch had offices in Boston, Chicago, Denver and New York.
 Roundarch was a privately owned company, operated by its senior management until February 2012 when Aegis Group plc acquired the digital agency.
 After the acquisition, Roundarch merged with Isobar, Aegis Media's existing creative network, to form Roundarch Isobar.

-Sample projects

-Roundarch's clients represented a broad base of industries from media, energy, financial services, government, healthcare, manufacturing, food & beverage, retail and transportation.

-Major clients included the U.S. Air Force, Avis Budget Group, HBO, Bloomberg Sports, New York Jets, Waters Corporation, Tesla Motors, The Hershey Company, A&E Network, Crowley Maritime and the U.S. Army.

-New York Jets Touchscreen Command Center
+Projects

-In 2010, Roundarch was selected by the New York Jets NFL Team to produce a touchscreen command center that provides real-time stadium and game data, allowing the New York Jets owner, Woody Johnson, to monitor fan experience and make important operational decisions during game time.
+In 2010, Roundarch was contracted by the New York Jets to produce a touchscreen command center that provides real-time stadium and game data, which was operated by Woody Johnson.